Adapted and expanded from an article originally published in Council on Undergraduate Research Quarterly, VII (1), 23–27 (1986)

 The Nineteenth Century

 Chemistry continued as part of the curriculum through the nineteenth century under the professorship of natural philosophy.
 The most prominent of these 19th century professors was William Barton Rogers, who spent seventeen years in Virginia before leaving for Boston as a founder and first president of the Massachusetts Institute of Technology.
-In 1927, William and Mary dedicated its new chemistry and physics building to Rogers, and the present chemistry building, completed in 1975, also bears his name.
+In 1927, William and Mary dedicated its new chemistry and physics building to Rogers, and in 1975 the chemistry department moved into a new building that was also named after him.
 Charles W. Elliot, the late president of Harvard, was appointed by Rogers as the first professor of chemistry at the Massachusetts Institute of Technology.
 Eliot, in a bold move, introduced the elective system at Harvard as a means of making a wider range of sciences available to undergraduates, which the fixed classical system precluded.

 In 1905 chemistry became an autonomous department with its own professor.
 Physics and biology also became departments at this time.
 The traditional rubric of natural philosophy was abandoned.
 Van Franklin Garrett (A.M., M.D.), who had been Professor of Natural Science since 1888, became the first Professor of Chemistry.
 Chemistry has continued with vigor since that time.